 One of the most critical parts of the winter is staying snug and warm.
-Of course, staying comfortable is critical throughout the year, but during the chilly season it is even more essential.
-Winters in Southern California are unpredictable and the chilliest days can often appear on us, sometimes when your furnace is ill-equipped.
+Of course, staying comfortable is critical throughout the year, but during the chilly season, it is even more essential.
+Winters in Southern California can be unpredictable and the chilliest days can arrive quite suddenly, sometimes when your heating system is ill-equipped.
 So, before you call in an expert technician, here are a few things you can check first: